solvefinity/solvefinity-blog/src/posts/design-thinking.md

 Whether in math or educational technology, design thinking puts the learner at the center, valuing flexibility, exploration, and real-world problem-solving.</p>
 </div>

+### How I First Discovered Design Thinking

+I first encountered design thinking through the **LEAP (Leadership & Educator Advancement Project) program**, a professional learning partnership between Towson University and my district.
+The course itself was focused on *Social & Emotional Learning in K–12 Classrooms*, but one of the modules introduced design thinking as a way to approach instruction.

+Honestly, I didn’t expect it to change the way I thought about teaching math.
+But the module emphasized the *empathy* step—really listening to students, understanding their needs, and creating multiple entry points that honor who they are and where they are.
+I was already familiar with iterative processes, but this was the first time I had a framework and a name for what I had been circling around in my own teaching.

+It also connected directly to ideas I was already passionate about, like [Math Is Messy](/posts/math-is-messy/).
+Suddenly, I could see that the messy, exploratory side of math wasn’t just a philosophy—it was part of a broader design-thinking approach that applies to both education and EdTech.

 ### Why design thinking matters in math